-The cost was about the same – 14 pesos per can (about 30 cents USD), which was cheaper than most other beverages.
+The cost was about the same — 14 pesos per can (about 30 cents USD) — and cheaper than most other beverages.
 When I noticed the word “reducol” on one of the cans, I decided to find out what it was all about.

 The first time I noticed the word “drink” on one of the cans, I did a double-take.
 It said “Pineapple Juice Drink”.
 I was sure I’d bought cans without “drink” on them before, so I searched the Del Monte websites to see what was going on.
 I found the Del Monte in Philippines tab on one of the Del Monte Pacific products page and it showed me an exact image of the can I had next to me.

 I moved around the website a bit more and yes, they sell the 100 percent juice (not juice drink) as well.
 Checking the ingredients on my can, I found out it would be 100 percent if not for the added 1 gram of reducol.

 Well, I found somewhat of what I was looking for when I read about it at one of Oprah Winfrey’s websites.
 Since then, a website called Reducol popped up.
 It’s basically an oil extract derived from coniferous trees, but they don’t mention what trees.
 Pine trees are coniferous and pine oil is used in a lot of things, so that would be my guess.

 Supposedly, reducol mimics consuming too much cholesterol and causes our bodies to bypass digesting it.
 What they fail to mention is whether it mimics the good as well as the bad cholesterol.
 Consuming too much of this stuff could result in too little of the good cholesterol, which we actually need for all kinds of things.

 The only information I found was on the can itself: